StefanoDalpiaz/dalogga/README.md

 * __disable__(): once this method is invoked, the logger will not output any data at any level, until the `enable` method is called
 * __enable__(): if the logger was previously disabled, it will get re-enabled.
 The logger level will remain unaffected
+* __isEnabled__(): returns a boolean value that tells whether the logger will generate any output when the logging methods are called
 * __getLevel__(): returns the name of the current minimum level that generates an output
 * __setLevel__(level): sets the current minimum level that generates an output.
 The `level` argument can be either the level name, or the corresponding level number (see list above)